hyprwm/hyprland-wiki/pages/Configuring/Uncommon-tips-&-tricks.md

 ## Minimize Steam instead of killing

-Steam will exit entirely when it's last window is closed using the `killactive` dispatcher.
+Steam will exit entirely when its last window is closed using the `killactive` dispatcher.
 To minimize Steam to tray, use the following script to close
 applications: